 In contrast, there is relatively little research on DAMP and what there is originates mostly from Gillberg’s laboratory, whose findings have not been replicated by other research groups.
 As far as we know there is no research on DAMP in Australia, but many Australian researchers are interested in studying ADHD, DCD and related disorders.

 Referring to studies of the 1970s-1990s, Gillberg (2003, see link below) argued that in children “with severe DAMP, autistic features were extremely common, amounting to what would nowadays be diagnostic status for ‘autism spectrum disorder’ in no less than two thirds of the cases.
 Several of the cases …. met full operationalised criteria for Asperger’s syndrome…. ”.
-And in a later study (Sturm, Fernell & Gillberg, 2004, see link below) he and his colleagues found that 72% of children with ASD (mostly high-functioning, such as Asperger’s syndrome) also met criteria for DAMP, 75% had motor difficulties, 95% had attention deficits, and 57% were hyperactive.
+And in a later study (Sturm, Fernell & Gillberg, 2004) researchers found that 72% of Autistic children (mostly high-functioning, such as Asperger’s syndrome) also met criteria for DAMP, 75% had motor difficulties, 95% had attention deficits, and 57% were hyperactive.

-Other researchers (for example Landa & Rao, 2013, cited in Psychology Today, 2014, see link below) have also found that ADHD can co-occur with ASD.
-In their study 29% of children between 4 and 8 years of age with ASD were rated by their parents as having clinically significant symptoms of ADHD.
-In other studies (for example, Fournier, Hass, Naik, Lodha & Cauraugh, 2010, see link below) children with ASD were found to have “substantial motor coordination deficits”, and the authors concluded that “motor coordination deficits …. are a cardinal feature of ASD”.
-Thus, there seems to be a relatively large proportion of children with ASD who also have attention, hyperactivity and/or motor coordination problems.
+Other researchers (for example Landa & Rao, 2013) have also found that ADHD can co-occur with Autism.
+In their study 29% of Autistic children between 4 and 8 years of age were rated by their parents as having clinically significant symptoms of ADHD.
+In other studies (for example, Fournier, Hass, Naik, Lodha & Cauraugh, 2010) Autistic children were found to have “substantial motor coordination deficits”, and the authors concluded that “motor coordination deficits …. are a cardinal feature of ASD”.
+Thus, there seems to be a relatively large proportion of Autistic children who also have attention, hyperactivity and/or motor coordination problems.
 Much more research is needed to define more precisely the nature of these co-occurring difficulties.